 Talisker whisky Isle of Skye and Scottish Highlands itinerary trip Scotland

-Other places worth considering if you have extra time on Skye include Brother’s Point (a less crowded coastal walk with dramatic views, about 1.5-2 hours round trip from the A855), the Coral Beach near Dunvegan (a short walk to a beach made of bleached coral and shells), and a boat trip from Elgol to Loch Coruisk (a remote inland loch in the Cuillin range).
+Other places worth considering if you have extra time on Skye include Brother’s Point (a less crowded coastal walk with dramatic views, about 1.5 to 2 hours round trip from the A855), the Coral Beach near Dunvegan (a short walk to a beach made of bleached coral and shells), and a boat trip from Elgol to Loch Coruisk (a remote inland loch in the Cuillin range).
 We loved the boat trip in particular, although it will take up a chunk of your time.
-Still, it’s a great way to get to a remote part of the island with few other people around.
+If you have been to Skye before or want to avoid the busiest spots, read our tips for avoiding crowds on the Isle of Skye.

 Day 5: Isle of Skye to Edinburgh

-Distance: ~280 miles (450 km) | Driving time: ~5.5-6 hours without stops | Key stops: Commando Memorial, Fort William, Glen Coe, Callander | Overnight: Edinburgh (or continue your journey)
+Distance: ~280 miles (450 km) | Driving time: ~5.5 to 6 hours without stops | Key stops: Five Sisters of Kintail, Commando Memorial, Fort William, Glen Coe, Callander | Overnight: Edinburgh (or continue your journey) | Day envelope: depart Portree 8.30am, arrive Edinburgh 7pm

 Five Sisters of Kintail

 Shortly after leaving Skye and crossing back to the mainland, you pass through Kintail, mostly owned by the National Trust for Scotland.
 The Five Sisters of Kintail are a well-known set of high ridges with three Munros among them.
+There are good photo laybys on the A87; allow 15 minutes for a stop.

-Spean Bridge and Commando Memorial
+Spean Bridge and the Commando Memorial

 Commando Memorial Isle of Skye and Scottish Highlands itinerary trip Scotland